jaeksoft/opensearchserver/src/doc/en/documentation/faq/installation/how_to_reset_forgotten_username_or_password.md

+## How to reset forgotten username or password

 If you forgot your user name, or your password (or both!), do the following:

 1. Close the Tomcat server by closing the cmd prompt window.